jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 DECLARE @Room_type string = "Entire home/apt"; // "Entire home/apt", "Shared room",  or "Private room"
 DECLARE @Bedrooms int = 1;
 ```
+Just as with the EXTRACT statement, variables in U-SQL must be TYPED to match their intended use.
+Most of the C# types are supported.

+The EXTRACT statement uses our previously generated data file as its input data file:

 xxxx shut down the virtual machine xxx